-A board of trustees administers the SID.'s business.
+A board of trustees administers the SID’s business.
 Initially the developer fills the five trustee positions on the board.
 State law requires that the positions be filled with lot owners after a point in time.
-SID.
-No. 5 now has five lot owner trustees; three residents who are lot owners and two lot owners who are not residents.
-A representative of Bay Hills Limited Partnership, who owns a large portion of the empty lots, normally fills one of these positions.
-Though the law allows for trustees to be paid $15 per meeting and the clerk of the SID. can be paid $1,200 per year, our board members are not paid.
+SID #5 now has five lot owner trustees, all of which are residents.
+Nebraska law allows for trustees to be paid for their services however all members of the SID #5 board are volunteers.
+The current Board of Trustees can be found here.

-The SID. board of trustees is elected every two years (even years) by an election that is conducted through the mail.
+The SID board of trustees is elected every two years (even years) by an election that is conducted through the mail.
 Any property owner is eligible to run for office.
-There are two ballots, one that residents vote on, and one that all property owners vote on.
-Thus a resident can run on either ballot, but a person who owns property, but does not live at Buccaneer Bay can only run on the all property owners ballot.
-The ballots will be sent to property owner's home address with a date indicated when they must be returned to be counted.
+There are two ballots, one that residents vote on and one that all property owners vote on.
+A resident can run on either ballot, but a person who owns property, but does not live at Buccaneer Bay, can only run on the all property owners ballot.
+The ballots will be sent to property owner’s home address with a date indicated when they must be returned to be counted.